Table of Contents

 For families that are looking for assisted living without a time constraint, this can result in significant savings.
 While most communities resist negotiating on the monthly rent, they will often waive the “community fee” which can equal several months rent or offer "move-in" credits.

 Assisted living residences need to maintain a certain occupancy level to optimize their operation.
 When they have a lot of “empty beds”, they become willing to make concessions such as waiving community fees or offering move-in credits.
 These can reduce initial costs by as much as $2,000 - $10,000.

 Assisted living communities do not share their occupancy rate information with potential residents but they often share it with assisted living referral services and private geriatric care managers.
-One such referral service is the organization, A Place for Mom.
+One such referral service is the organization, Caring.com.
 Working with this service is free to the family and may help reduce the cost of admission to an assisted living community.

 Another option is to find an assisted living community that is just opening.
 Usually communities have around 10% vacancy, a new community will have to fill 100% of its rooms.
 Therefore, in addition to being in new condition, the management may be willing to negotiate.
-Again, A Place for Mom can help families to find brand new communities.
+Again, Caring.com can help families to find brand new communities.

 In some cases, when an individual is already living in an assisted living residence and is no longer able to afford the monthly rent payment, the community will provide a credit to enable the resident to remain at a lower monthly cost.
 This reduction could be $300- $500 / month.
 Not all residences will offer this credit but usually those communities that are struggling to maintain high occupancy rates will do so.
 If a resident is in the position where they might have to move out for financial reasons, they should always ask if a reduction is possible.